 Applicable study: First year of study for a LLB or LLB conjoint degree

 Offer rate: Annually

 The main purpose of the Scholarship is to encourage and support high achieving school leavers to pursue law studies at the University of Auckland.

 How to apply

 Please read the regulations carefully to be sure you are eligible to apply.
 Then click on the “Apply now” button and complete the online application form.
 We recommend you check the form early in case a reference or endorsement is required to support your application, and to familiarise yourself with the form.
 All sections (including request sections) must be completed by the closing date, which is midnight on the specified date (unless stated otherwise).
 We recommend you do not have two different scholarship applications open within the same browser.

-Outcomes are determined by a selection committee and are usually notified around six weeks after the closing date.
+Outcomes are determined by a selection committee and are usually notified around eight weeks after the closing date.

 Help and support